-According to Vadim Bichutskiy, director of data science at Innovizo, Amazon has pioneered a data-driven strategy for cross-selling and upselling.
+According to Vadim Bichutskiy, former director of data science at Innovizo, Amazon has pioneered a data-driven strategy for cross-selling and upselling.

 “As an avid reader, I buy lots of books on Amazon, and on many occasions I have taken advantage of its ‘Frequently Bought Together’ and ‘Customers Who Bought This Item Also Bought’ features,” said Bichutskiy.
 “Not only did I enjoy the books, but I never would have known about them without these recommendations.”

 In fact, Amazon attributes 35% of its revenue to cross-selling, and that money is coming out of your pocket.

 Find Out: 24 Ways To Make Money Off Your Shopping

 Free Shipping Offers

 Amazon offers customers a few different ways to score lightning-fast shipping.
 You can pay $119 a year for an Amazon Prime membership (or $5.99/month discount for folks on EBT), which gets you free, two-day shipping on most items and free, two-hour delivery in certain areas.
 If you don’t want to pay for an Amazon Prime membership, you can spend at least $25 on books — or other qualified items — for free shipping.